'As bad as I've ever seen it': Imelda swamps parts of Texas with more than 3 feet of rain

 Breaking News Emails

+Three people have died from Imelda, and as of early Friday, 500 were rescued from its floodwaters in a single 36-hour period in Harris County alone, officials said.

-Imelda, which made landfall as a tropical storm near Freeport, Texas, on Tuesday, remained a major thunderstorm system Thursday evening as it moved northward about halfway between College Station and Waco.
+The storm, which made landfall as a tropical storm near Freeport, Texas, on Tuesday, could bring three more inches of rain to parts of Arkansas, Louisiana and Texas on Friday, according to the National Weather Service.

-The National Hurricane Center said the storm could douse far southeast Texas and upper coastal areas with up to 5 inches more inches of rain through Friday — leading to final storm totals of 45 inches in some of the communities that Hurricane Harvey ravaged two years ago.

-The National Weather Service said that would make Imelda the fourth-wettest tropical cyclone ever to hit Texas — and the seventh wettest in U.S. history.
+The weather service said the rainfall total would make Imelda the fourth-wettest tropical cyclone ever to hit Texas — and the seventh wettest in U.S. history.

+On Friday morning, a heavily-traveled Interstate 10 bridge over the San Jacinto River was shut down after nine barges hit by strong currents broke loose, and at least two struck the bridge, according to the U.S. Coast Guard.

-The Jefferson County Sheriff's Office said Hunter Morrison, 19, was moving his horse from flooded waters to higher ground when an electrical storm hit.
+Of the three deaths attributed to the storm, one was Hunter Morrison, 19, who was moving his horse from flooded waters to higher ground when an electrical storm hit, the Jefferson County Sheriff's Office said.

 An official cause of death wasn't reported pending an autopsy, but Morrison's family said in a statement released through the sheriff's office that he was electrocuted and drowned.